-The silver lining here is that there are various kinds of drug rehabilitation centers across the United States.
+There are various kinds of drug rehabilitation centers across the United States.
 From private practices to support groups, you or your loved ones will be able to find the most suitable facility so you can reach your recovery goals.
 Finding the right treatment may seem frustrating, considering the thousands of facilities as well as the variety of treatment programs to choose from.
 A rehab guide helps to narrow the options and find the necessities needed to begin the appropriate treatment.

 Finding the Right Rehab Center